ArduPilot/ardupilot/libraries/AP_Scripting/applets/Aerobatics/FixedWing/README.md

 | 203 | FAI F3C Scale Example (left to right)
 | 204 | AirShow

-Note: ID's 202-203 are best flown with a mission start point 150m out from the pilot, with the prior and subsequent mission waypoints in a straight line with the model starting teh script flying down wind.
-ID 201 is best started in teh same manner, but the model positioned 100m out from the pilot.
+Note: ID's 202-203 are best flown with a mission start point 150m out from the pilot, with the prior and subsequent mission waypoints in a straight line with the model starting the script flying down wind.
+ID 201 is best started in the same manner, but the model positioned 100m out from the pilot.

+## Adding Schedules

+Schedules can be added to those above by creating a text file in the /scripts directory or the root directory on the SD card where the plane_aerobatics.lua script is stored.
+An example for the "Airshow" schedule is included as trick72.txt and would be executed as TRIK_ID = 72 via switch or in an AUTO mission command.
+The schedule will display its "name" when started, and as each trick begins the "message" will sent to the GCS to indicate its start.

+Note, that the "straight_align" command is not a trick, but rather a command as to when the next trick is to begin.
+Its parameter is meters from the schedules initial entry point.
+Positive numbers are meters away from that point in the entry direction on the ground track, while negative numbers are in the opposite direction on the track line.
+If the aircraft is already past that point in the desired direction along the track, the trick will begin immediately.

 ## Loading the script